-- (a) prepared a framework for price monitoring and supporting information requirements (SEQ Interim Price Monitoring Information Requirements (December 2010) and SEQ Interim Price Monitoring Framework (April 2010); - (b) prepared draft information templates and associated guidelines (May 2010); - (c) finalised its information requirements for 2010/11 (SEQ Interim Price Monitoring Information Requirements for 2010/11 (July 2010)); - (d) met with the entities to identify and address relevant issues; - (e) invited submissions from interested parties; - (f) commissioned independent consultants to review aspects of the entities' submissions; - (g) published all submissions on its website; - (h) considered all submissions and reports in preparing this draft report for comment; and - (i) given relevant stakeholders the opportunity to correct any factual errors in the Draft Report.
+- (a) prepared a framework for price monitoring and supporting information requirements (SEQ Interim Price Monitoring Information Requirements (December 2010) and SEQ Interim Price Monitoring Framework (April 2010); - (b) prepared draft information templates and associated guidelines (May 2010); - (c) finalised its information requirements for 2010/11 (SEQ Interim Price Monitoring Information Requirements for 2010/11 (July 2010)); - (d) met with the entities to identify and address relevant issues; - (e) invited submissions from interested parties; - (f) commissioned independent consultants to review aspects of the entities' submissions; - (g) published all submissions on its website; - (h) released a Draft Report for comment following consideration of all submissions and reports received to that date; and - (i) considered all submissions received on the Draft Report in preparing this Final Report.

-The Authority's Final Report for 2010/11 is due by 31 March 2011.
-This Draft Report has two parts.
-Part A presents a broad overview of the Authority's findings.
-Part B details the Authority's assessment of the entities' proposed costs.
+This Final Report has two parts.
+Part A presents an overview of key findings.
+Part B details the Authority's assessment of the entities' proposed costs as well as any changes from the Draft Report.